Community Handbook:Community Standards

-In addition to the Code of Student Conduct, residents are required to abide by the Department of Residential Living and Learning Community Standards.
-Any violations of the following policies and those outline in the Code of Student Conduct may result in the student being referred to the student conduct process.
+Community Standards are designed to support a safe and respectful environment where students can thrive.
+We approach policy enforcement as an opportunity for learning, reflection, and restoring trust within the community.
+In addition to the Code of Student Conduct, residents are required to abide by Residential Living and Learning Community Standards.
+Any violations of the following policies and those outlined in the Code of Student Conduct may result in the student being referred to the student conduct process.

 Alcohol